Jeanne Calment: Popular media reports

 Apocryphal media articles reported varying details, some of them unlikely.
-One report claimed that Calment recalled selling coloured pencils to Van Gogh, and seeing the Eiffel Tower being built.
+One report claimed that Calment recalled selling coloured pencils to Vincent van Gogh, reportedly remembering him later as "dirty, badly dressed and disagreeable", and seeing the Eiffel Tower being built.
 Another wrote that she started fencing in 1960, aged 85.
 Calment reportedly ascribed her longevity and relatively youthful appearance for her age to a diet rich in olive oil.

-Scepticism regarding age
+Controversy regarding age

-Demographers have highlighted that Calment's age is an outlier, her lifespan being several years longer than the next oldest people ever documented, where the differences are usually by months or even weeks.
+Demographers have highlighted that Calment's age is an outlier, her lifespan being more than three years longer than the next oldest people ever documented, where the differences are usually by months or weeks.
 There have been various speculations about the authenticity of her age.
-In 2018, Russian gerontologist Valery Novoselov and mathematician Nikolay Zak revived the hypothesis that Jeanne died in 1934 and her daughter Yvonne, born in 1898, assumed her mother's official identity and was therefore 99 years old when she died in 1997; however, Zak had difficulty getting published.
-A Russian scientific journal found his paper too informal, as did the bioRxiv preprint repository, which led Zak to choose ResearchGate, a social networking site for scientists and researchers.
-The paper was accepted for publication in January 2019 in the peer-reviewed journal Rejuvenation Research, a month after a series of related posts by gerontology blogger Yuri Deigin, titled "J'Accuse!", had gone viral on Medium.
-This hypothesis is considered weak by mainstream longevity experts, such as French gerontologist Jean-Marie Robine.

-Robine, one of two validators of Calment, dismissed the claims and pointed out that, during his research, Calment had correctly answered questions about things that her daughter could not have known first-hand.
+In 2018, Russian gerontologist Valery Novoselov and mathematician Nikolay Zak revived the hypothesis that Jeanne died in 1934 and her daughter Yvonne, born in 1898, assumed her mother's official identity and was therefore 99 years old when she died in 1997.
+Around the same time, a series of related posts by gerontology blogger Yuri Deigin, titled "J'Accuse!", had gone viral on Medium.
+This hypothesis is considered weak by mainstream longevity experts, such as French gerontologist Jean-Marie Robine, who pointed out that during his research, Calment had correctly answered questions about things that her daughter could not have known first-hand.
 Robine also dismissed the idea that the residents of Arles could have been duped by the switch.
-Michel Allard, the second doctor who helped verify Calment's records, said that the team had considered the identity-switch hypothesis while Calment was still alive because she looked younger than her daughter in photographs, but similar discrepancies in the rates of aging are commonly found in families with centenarian members.
-Allard and Robine also mentioned the existence of numerous documents relating to Calment's activities throughout her life, and that Novoselov and Zak brought no evidence forward to support their hypothesis.
+Another doctor who had helped verify Calment's records said that the team had considered the identity-switch hypothesis while Calment was still alive because she looked younger than her daughter in photographs, but similar discrepancies in the rates of aging are commonly found in families with centenarian members.